MicrosoftDocs/nav-content/dynamics-nav-app/warehouse-how-to-calculate-bin-replenishment.md

 ---
-    title: How to Calculate Bin Replenishment | Microsoft Docs
+    title: How to Calculate Bin Replenishment
     description: When the location is set up to use directed put-away and pick, priorities of the put-away template for the location are taken into account when putting receipts away.
     services: project-madeira
     documentationcenter: ''